(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Adult heartworms can live up to 7 years in a dog.

-Heartworms can be diagnosed by means of a simple blood test when a veterinarian finds microfilaria in the blood.
+Heartworms can be diagnosed by means of a simple blood test when a veterinarian finds microfilariae in the blood.

-Treating heartworm involves the injection of the heartworm drugs into an infected dog to kill the adult heartworms.
-However, unlike intestinal worms which can then be eliminated through the digestive system, the dead heartworms have nowhere to go - they die in the heart chamber and the pulmonary arteries and then start to decompose over about 30 days.
+However, unlike intestinal worms which can then be eliminated through the digestive system, the dead heart worms have nowhere to go.
+They die in the heart chamber and the pulmonary arteries and then start to decompose over about 30 days.

-Since treating heartworm in dogs is extremely risky and hard on the dog, the preferred route is taking preventative measures.
+Since treating heart worms in dogs is extremely risky and hard on the dog, the preferred route is taking preventive measures.

-Common conventional medicines used to kill the heartworm larvae (microfilaria) before they mature include ivermectin (Heartgard®), milbemycin (Interceptor®) and selamectin (Revolution®).
+Common conventional medicines used to kill the heartworm larvae (microfilariae) before they mature include ivermectin (Heartgard®), milbemycin (Interceptor®) and selamectin (Revolution®).

 Compared to other medications, these drugs are generally safe and effective as the dose needed to prevent heartworm infection and disease is very tiny, approximately 1/30 of that necessary to treat other parasitic diseases.

-However, the drugs can cause side effects in some dogs.
+However, the drugs could cause side effects in some dogs.